 -

-Continue reading →: John E. Smith pt 3: on the land
+Continue reading →: John E. Smith pt 3: on the trails

 Previously: In 1852, 16-17 year-old Johnnie Smith went by boat from Humboldt Bay, California, to a mining town called Trinidad; then from there to Salmon River; from there to Scott’s River; from there to Yreka, California, on the Klamath River.
 Trinidad was located in the southwestern lands of the Yurok…